 A few years ago I was on the number 16 bus on my way to town and as it was almost empty I was on the back seat, moving from one side to the other to try get some pics from a higher viewpoint, writes Mark Stevenson.

-I knew the bus would be passing the Gasometer on Tong Road, just off the Armley Gyratory.
+I knew the bus would be passing the Gasometer on Wellington Road, just off the Armley Gyratory.

 I managed to get a pic of sorts but what I hadn’t realised was that a young mum with her young child had got on and her child was looking at me and wondering what I was up to.